gkashmy/gkash-softpos-local-web-api/README.md

 ## Query Payment Status API - Method GET

 The query payment status API is used to check the status of a previous payment request.
-Example: http://localhost:5010/api/Gkash/QueryStatus?ReferenceNo=WEBTCP-20290405131454, you will receive status code 200 if the request is successful.
+Example: http://localhost:5010/api/Gkash/QueryStatus?ReferenceNo=WEBTCP-20290405131454, you will receive status code 200 and `TransactionStatus` if the request is successful.

 - `ReferenceNo`: the reference number of the payment request.